WesleyEdwards/Dan-s-Frappe-Hell/README.md

 ## Build instructions

 1. Clone this repository by using the following command:\
    `$ git clone git@github.com:WesleyEdwards/Dan-s-Frappe-Hell.git`
 2. inside the cloned repository, you will see two important directories, titled <b>front-end/</b> and <b>back-end/</b>.
-3. The back-end directory contains a Django Rest Frame-work project. start serving it on port 8000 by typing the command\
+3. The back-end directory contains a Django Rest Frame-work project. navigate into it and install necessary dependencies:\
+   - django, django rest framework, cors headers
+4. start serving it on port 8000 by typing the command\
    `$ python3 manage.py runserver`.
+5. The front-end directory contains a React.js project. navigate into the directory and install necessary node modules with the following command:\
+   `$ npm install`
-4. The front-end directory contains a React.js project.
-Start serving it on port 3000 by typing the command:\
+6. Start serving it on port 3000 by typing the command:\
    `$ npm start`.
-5. Open a web-browser and go to `http//:localhost:3000/`.
+7. Open a web-browser and go to `http//:localhost:3000/`.
 You will be presented with the project.

 ## Unit testing instructions